Refine

 Apply

-13 Engaging Daycare Activities for Infants to Encourage Development
+13 Creative and Nurturing Daycare Activities for Infants

-It’s no secret that infants develop at astounding rates during the first year of life.
-They are constantly reaching new milestones and learning about the world around them simply by engaging with it.
-Early childhood is considered a critical period for brain development, and as a caregiver, you must engage infants in activities that will boost their visual, language, and motor skills.
+It’s no secret that infants develop at astounding rates during the first year of life, reaching new milestones constantly.
+Early childhood is a critical period for brain development, necessitating engagement in stimulating activities for infants to bolster visual, language, and motor skills.
+Caregivers, especially in daycare settings, should curate a range of day care activities that foster learning and development in a playful manner.

 Sensory activities for infants should encourage listening skills, visual tracking, touching, and feeling.
 Food and dietary needs vary greatly for infants, so any meals or tasting activities should ideally be care-planned with parents first.